clok/git-tuts/advanced.md

 Detatched Checkout
 ------------------
-- ```git checout --detach <branch_name>``` will checkout a named branch (at the commit level) in a detatched state that is useful for inspection and experimentation.
+- ```git checkout --detach <commit>``` will checkout a named branch (at the commit level) in a detatched state that is useful for inspection and experimentation.
 This will not have the ability to merge back into the repo unless the detatched HEAD is renamed as a new branch.

 Git Stash
 ---------